nhnpro/floop/README.md

 Benchmarks have quite some variability, the numbers vary on each run, depending if debugging or not, the type of data being written or read, the amount of data, etc. Generally the performance hit is proportional to the amount of data read, converging around x7.

 ### Writing on an ObservedMap
-Writing on an ObservedMap has a rough permorfance hit of x3.2 in all circumstances.
+Writing on an ObservedMap has a rough permformance hit of x3.2 in all circumstances.